 |Chocolate and Churros from the Xurreria|

 The hot chocolate at La Granja is definitely for grown ups.
 It is served in a smaller cup and is almost black in colour.
-The chocolate flavour is very good but would be an acquired taste for those who like darker chocolate.
-If you are unsure as to whether it will be too dark or rich it may be advised to order one to share, as getting to the bottom of the cup is quite a mission, albeit a very enjoyable one!
+The chocolate flavour is good but would be an acquired taste for those who like darker chocolate.
+If you are unsure as to whether it will be too dark or rich it may be advised to order one to share, as getting to the bottom of the cup is quite a mission, albeit an enjoyable one.

 La Granja Chocolate Restaurant / Cafe